neocoaster/react-native-boilerplate/README.md

 Uses an Auth-first navigation flow.

 #### Branch nested-tab-in-stack--optional-auth
-Uses a Tab Navigator nested in a Stack Navigator [documentation](https://reactnavigation.org/docs/bottom-tab-navigator) Lets you navigate through the app without being authed, but certain features need to be accessed with auth.
+Uses a Tab Navigator nested in a Stack Navigator. [documentation](https://reactnavigation.org/docs/bottom-tab-navigator) Lets you navigate through the app without being authed, but certain features need to be accessed with auth.
 As an example of an authed screen you can see ScreenThree.